keketso-prog/keketso-prog/README.md

 ### AWS re/Start Journey

-I recently completed the intensive AWS re/Start program, where I built a strong foundation in cloud technologies.
-This transformative experience provided me with:
+I recently completed the AWS re/Start program, an intensive training experience that equipped me with foundational cloud computing skills.
+Through this program, I gained:

-- **Comprehensive technical knowledge** of core AWS services and their strategic applications
+- Practical knowledge of core AWS services and their real-world applications
-- **Deep understanding** of cloud best practices in security, cost optimization, and operational excellence
+- Understanding of cloud security, cost management, and operational best practices
-- **Problem-solving methodologies** specifically tailored for cloud environments
+- Hands-on experience with cloud problem-solving and architecture design
-- **Professional skills** including effective communication, collaboration, and technical presentation abilities
+- Professional development in technical communication, teamwork, and presenting solutions

-This holistic program has equipped me with both the technical capabilities and the analytical mindset essential for a successful career in cloud computing.
-I am now focused on securing an entry-level cloud position where I can apply my knowledge, contribute to real projects, and continue building the expertise necessary to grow into a Cloud Solutions Architect role.
+This comprehensive training provided me with both the technical skills and practical mindset needed to work effectively in cloud environments.
+I'm now seeking an entry-level cloud role where I can apply what I've learned, contribute to meaningful projects, and develop the expertise required to advance toward a Cloud Solutions Architect position.

 ## 🎯 Career Goals